gbritoda/NepoSolver/README.md

 The name is based on my professor, Leonardo Nepomuceno, and I've used this set of tools to study and solve his exams.

+## Quick how to use
+The file **main.py** has the libraries imported in a convenient way, get familiar with the examples in the Jupyter Notebooks (.ipynb) files, and you're all set to write your program in main.py
 ## nepo_tools.py
 This is NepoSolver's main library.
 All of the tools used are here.
 You can take a look inside to see what each function does.
 Hopefully I have documented them all.